glennhenry/cs-notes/docs/compilers-and-programming-languages/05-semantic-analysis/semantic-analysis.md

 We also associate statement with type, such as declaration, expression, if-else, for-loop, etc. A statement also has various field, such as its initialize expression, statement body, and an else body for if-else statement.
 They also hold reference to the next statements and expressions.

 ![Statement structure](./statement-structure.png)
-Source : Book 1 page 89 (added with custom text)
+Source: Book 1 page 89 (added with custom text)

 ##### Expressions